Pleasant Hill Cohousing

 • Risk Management Team (RMT)

-Executive Committee - There is also an Executive Committee (ExCom) which is elected each year and includes the legally mandated HOA officers (President, Treasurer, etc.) plus a few additional positions.
+*Executive Committee - The Executive Committee (ExCom) is elected each year and includes the legally mandated HOA officers (President, Secretary, Treasurer, etc.) plus a few additional positions.

 Top of Page